north-road/slyr/docs/src/user_guide/about.md

 ## Hall of Fame

 SLYR wouldn't be possible without direct financial support for its development.
-The following organisations have directly contributed to SLYR development, and are deserving of gratitude!
+The following organizations have directly contributed to SLYR development, and are deserving of gratitude!

 - [SMEC/SJ](https://www.smec.com/au/)